jbisbee/python-shell-enhancement/README.md

-# python-default-shell-enhancement #
+# python-shell-enhancement #

 Just a simple python startup script that will add the following to the standard python shell:

-* Standard readline history between sessions
+* Persistent shell history between sessions
-* Basic tab completion
+* Tab completion

-Yes, I do know about about alternative python shells that support these features.
 I just found it odd that the default shell didn't out of the box.
+Yes, I do know about about alternative python shells that support these features (and many more)

 * bpython http://bpython-interpreter.org/
 * iPython http://ipython.org/